Posted On October 13, 2020 Personal Injury

 And the force of impact increases with the speed of the vehicles involved—that is, the energy released when cars collide at 80 miles per hour is greater than the energy released by cars that collide at 55 miles per hour.

 Victims of collisions caused by a driver affected by any of the factors above, or any other factor, have a legal right to compensation.
-An experienced motor vehicle collision injury lawyer can represent them in legal actions to secure that compensation.
+An experienced New Jersey auto accident lawyer can represent them in legal actions to secure that compensation.

 The tasks a lawyer performs to recover the money victims need and deserve for their injuries and losses varies from case to case and victim to victim, but will often include: